RobertGiesecke/createsnkfile/readme.md

 If it doesn't, it will create one with that filename/path.

 To use it, just install the [nuget package](https://www.nuget.org/packages/CreateSnkFile) into every project that is signed with a key file.

+I changed it to use a custom MSBuild Task instead of CodeTaskFactory.
+It should work on Mono now and won't break every time some joker at Microsoft decides to change where to find the Tasks.v*.dll.